 Dealing with any condition that affects your vision isn’t easy, and age-related macular degeneration (AMD) certainly qualifies as one of the tougher ones.
 “Macular degeneration is irreversible and incurable, so once you lose your central vision, it doesn’t come back,” says David Yu-Hyon Kim, M.D., a retinal surgeon in the Montefiore Health System in New York City.
 This is exactly why you need to create a network of doctors and specialists who can help you preserve the vision you have, and show you how to continue living as fully as possible.
 Here are your people:

-This medical doctor focuses on the overall treatment and management of your AMD.
+This medical doctor focuses on the overall treatment and management of eye diseases.
+An ophthalmologist is an M.D. who has completed medical school as well as a residency in eye surgery.
 Ideally, your ophthalmologist will be a retina specialist.
 “The macula is the central portion of the retina, and this is the part of the eye that’s affected by AMD,” explains Dr. Kim.
 “Depending on the severity of your AMD, you may see this specialist as often as once a month.”

 If you have wet AMD, a more advanced form of the condition that causes blood to leak into the macula, you may also need regular injections of medicine into your eyes, explains William Schiff, M.D., a retina specialist and director of operative services at Manhattan Eye, Ear and Throat Hospital in New York City.